Photo by Dries Buytaert.

 Thanks to Damien McKenna, Paige Eaton, Erin Fogel, and Jess Snyder.

-June 29, 2020: Drupal 7 end of life has been extended to November 2022 due to the covid-19 pandemic.
-For more details on this, please see our updates in our post, Extending Drupal 7's End of Life: What's a nonprofit to do now?
+June 29, 2020: Drupal 7 end of life has been extended to January 2025.
+For more details on this, please see our updates in our post, Extending Drupal 7’s End of Life: What’s a nonprofit to do now?
 An Update.